What is Cloudflare and Complete Cloudflare installation tutorial

 5- Confirm the completion of the connection process

-As soon as you click Done in the previous step, you will see a message asking you to complete the process of installing the domain name servers.
+When you click Done in the previous step, you will see a message asking you to complete installing the domain name servers.

-Do not worry, this message may take up to several hours to complete, as it takes up to 24 hours for the domain name server configuration changes to take effect.
+Do not worry.
+This message may take several hours to complete, as it takes up to 24 hours for the domain name server configuration changes to take effect.
 Wait 30 minutes to an hour, then click the Re-check now button to see if the DNS has been updated.
-The following successful message should be displayed as soon as the changes are applied.
+The following successful message should be displayed when the changes are applied.
 You simply installed Cloudflare for your site.

 How to configure the official Cloudflare plugin for WordPress